chrisdroukas/Twitter-Navigation-Switcher/README.md

-# Twitter-Navigation-Switcher
+# Twitter Navigation Switcher
-Switch the Moments button and the Notifications button around.
+A Safari Extension to switch the Moments button and the Notifications button around.